A waist trainer is responsible for giving a woman an exaggerated hourglass figure, which is a tiny waist and curves over the hips.

 3. Breathing

 As well as putting pressure on your stomach, your entire internal network is being pushed to fit the shape of the clincher.
-By restricting your diaphragm, you’re reducing the amount of oxygen you can take it.
-This can leave you feeling short of breath, lightheadedness and even cause you to faint.
+By restricting your diaphragm, you’re reducing the amount of oxygen you can take in.
+This can leave you feeling short of breath and lightheaded and even cause you to faint.

 4. Bruising

 Unlike traditional corsets, modern waist trainers don’t have the same strength to affect the shape of your bones.
 This will mean you will be left with bone bruises as the trainer compresses your body.
-You may not think this sounds that bad but bone bruises are significantly more painful and long-lasting than regular bruises.
-With social media users getting younger and younger, there is a far greater risk to children whose bones have not formed fully as cinchers could actually affect the development of their bone structure.
+You may not think this sounds that bad, but bone bruises are significantly more painful and long-lasting than regular bruises.
+With social media users getting younger and younger, there is a far greater risk for children whose bones have not formed fully, as cinchers could actually affect the development of their bone structure.

 5. Numbness